Protect your reputation with the actionable tips presented in our guide below.

 Still don’t have Google Alerts setup?
 Click here to start one now.
 This free tool is one of the best ways to proactively protect your reputation by alerting you to problems before they can cause reputational damage.

 8 – Write an Article within Your LinkedIn Account

 Social networks are a great way to connect with others in your industry while also making it easier to share content as well.

 If you are a brand or business professional, taking the time to write a detailed article through your LinkedIn page is a great way to establish yourself as an expert among your followers and friends.
 It’s also a great platform for making your message go viral as well.

-LinkedIn has millions of users on their site and if you take the time to create something really great or useful, it wouldn't be rare to find your article with a few thousand view and hundreds of social shares.
+LinkedIn has millions of users on its site and if you take the time to create something great or useful, it wouldn’t be rare to find your article with a few thousand view and hundreds of social shares.

 Looking for an example?
 This article has over 100,000 reads!